livegrep/livegrep/README.md

 ## `livegrep`

-The `livegrep` frontend expects an optional position argument indicating a JSON configuration file; See [doc/examples/livegrep/server.json][server.json] for an example, and [server/config/config.go][config.go] for documentation of available
+The `livegrep` frontend accepts an optional position argument indicating a JSON configuration file; See [doc/examples/livegrep/server.json][server.json] for an example, and [server/config/config.go][config.go] for documentation of available